kawapa/dining-philosophers-extended/README.md

-# Description

-*Dining philosophers - extended version* is one of the two final projects which conclude the course "Multithreading in C++" from Coders School (https://coders.school/).

-## Objective
+# Objective

 Implement a solution for a more advanced dining philosophers problem.

-## Detailed requirements
+# Detailed requirements

 * A peasant ask an existential question to 5 philosophers (the user types in the question in the console)
     * Questions for the philosophers can be implemented as a thread pool